noahjb/novi_cd_test/README.md

 ![](http://i66.tinypic.com/315bkep.jpg)

+Almost done.
 In your config file, set the current working directory to point to your `mean_adsk` directory:

    `"cwd": "~/workspace/mean_adsk"`

 ![](http://i66.tinypic.com/2ljkivq.jpg)

-Remember to save the config file using Command+S or Ctrl+S.
+Remember to save often when you're editing files.

-Done.
+That's it.

-You've finished creating your cloud development environment.
-Notice that you installed absolutely nothing locally, and you've accomplished all of those tasks with just a browser.
+You've finished creating and configuring your first cloud development environment.
+You installed absolutely nothing locally, and you've accomplished all of those tasks just using Chrome.

 Welcome to the **new** normal.